ggerganov/llama.cpp/examples/main/README.md

 -   `--repeat-penalty N`: Control the repetition of token sequences in the generated text default: 1.0, 1.0 = disabled).
 -   `--repeat-last-n N`: Last n tokens to consider for penalizing repetition (default: 64, 0 = disabled, -1 = ctx-size).
--   `--no-penalize-nl`: Disable penalization for newline tokens when applying the repeat penalty.

 The `repeat-penalty` option helps prevent the model from generating repetitive or monotonous text.
 A higher value (e.g., 1.5) will penalize repetitions more strongly, while a lower value (e.g., 0.9) will be more lenient.
 The default value is 1.

 The `repeat-last-n` option controls the number of tokens in the history to consider for penalizing repetition.
 A larger value will look further back in the generated text to prevent repetitions, while a smaller value will only consider recent tokens.
 A value of 0 disables the penalty, and a value of -1 sets the number of tokens considered equal to the context size (`ctx-size`).

-Use the `--no-penalize-nl` option to disable newline penalization when applying the repeat penalty.
-This option is particularly useful for generating chat conversations, dialogues, code, poetry, or any text where newline tokens play a significant role in structure and formatting.
-Disabling newline penalization helps maintain the natural flow and intended formatting in these specific use cases.

-Example usage: `--repeat-penalty 1.15 --repeat-last-n 128 --no-penalize-nl`

 ### DRY Repetition Penalty